deesee04/wiw-opsexercise/README.md

 #### Testing:

 Tests performed with serverspec via Test Kitchen.
-Tests may be run with the 'kitchen test' command in the root or individual cookbook directory.
+Tests may be run with the `kitchen test` command in the root or individual cookbook directory.

 #### Vagrant: